Millencolin: Pennybridge Pioneers and mainstream success

 Further albums For Monkeys and compilation The Melancholy Collection followed, but the band's popularity increased in 2000 with the release of Pennybridge Pioneers, an album with more of a rock influence than the band's previous skate punk/ska punk sound.
 The recording took six weeks, following which they began their first major worldwide tour with initial dates in Wellington, New Zealand and Australia.
 This led to an early release of the album in Australia and New Zealand.
 Whilst on tour, Millencolin wrote and released Home from Home in 2002.
 In 2003, the band received the Best Swedish Rock award from the Swedish Hit Awards.

-Kingwood, released in March 2005, marked the band's return to a faster and more traditional punk rock sound, collaborating it with their recently founded rock sound, and completed a world tour in follow up of the album.
+Kingwood, released in March 2005, marked the band's return to a faster and more traditional punk rock sound, collaborating it with their recently founded rock sound, and completed a world tour in follow-up of the album.
 The album debuted at No. 2 in the Swedish chart.

-On 22 October 2007 the band entered the studio to start writing and recording songs for their seventh album Machine 15.
+On 22 October 2007, the band entered the studio and started writing and recording songs for their seventh album Machine 15.

-The band has hosted a skateboard contest at their own skatepark in Örebro, Sweden named the Millencolin Open.
+The band has hosted a skateboard contest at their own skatepark in Örebro, Sweden, named the Millencolin Open.
 They say they started this annual contest because skateboarding is what brought them together and now they have the chance to make something good of their town and of skateboarding.

 Šarčević released his second solo album entitled Roll Roll and Flee, whilst Färm promoted his side project Franky Lee.

 They wrote and released a single dedicated to their hometown football club Örebro SK titled "Örebro" in 2009.
-It was played in the stadium for the first time on 11 May 2009 in the home game against Hammarby Fotboll.
+It was played in the clubs' stadium, Eyravallen for the first time on 11 May 2009 in the home game against Hammarby Fotboll.

-In 2010, they toured in Canada and South America, where they played Pennybridge Pioneers in its entirety.
+Throughout 2010, they toured in Canada and South America, where they played Pennybridge Pioneers in its entirety.
 They also played the 2011 Soundwave Festival in Australia.